 Riverside Magnet School at Goodwin University is a magnet elementary school serving the educational needs of Connecticut pre-K through grade 5 students.
 With fully certified teachers, low student-to-adult ratios, a state-of-the-art building, and abundant technology and creative materials, we offer an inviting and inspiring environment for all learners.

 Your child’s journey at Riverside Magnet School (RMS) begins with our full-day, NAEYC-accredited pre-K program, and continues through grade 5.
 To help support working parents, RMS offers Morning and Afternoon Studio, a before-and-after school enrichment program that provides extended hours; and Summer Studio, a summer program.

 An engaging environment

 Our state-of-the-art building offers an inviting and inspiring environment.
 Each classroom has certified teachers, low student-to-adult ratios, and abundant technology and creative materials.
-From reading, math, science, and Spanish to essential visual, musical, and physical education classes — students are challenged in a motivating and creative environment aligned with state and national learning standards.
+From reading, math, and science to essential visual, musical, and physical education classes — students are challenged in a motivating and creative environment aligned with state and national learning standards.